Kalvar/ios-KRBleTransfer/README.md

 ## How To Get Started

-KRBLEKit is a BLE usage sample that it used CoreBluetooth to implement Notify, Read, Write and Exchange Tranfer Data.
-Just running it to fun.
+KRBLEKit is a BLE sample it uses CoreBluetooth to implement Notify, Read, Write characteristics and simulate the SPP transfer images to each other.
+Just running it for fun.

 ``` objective-c